-I love taking a classic comfort dish and turning it into a healthy super food that you don’t feel guilty about eating.
+I love taking a classic comfort dish and turning it into a healthy superfood that you don’t feel guilty about eating.
 My mashed potato loving husband can’t get enough of my Garlic Smashed Sweet Potatoes and Parsnips and I’m pretty sure you are going to love them as well!

 By making this simple swap, your blood sugar will spike by 30% less!
 You also gain the nutritional benefits of sweet potatoes including a whole host of vitamins and dietary fiber.

 Loaded in protein and calcium, this thick and creamy ingredient is the perfect substitute for sour cream without all of the cholesterol and saturated fat.

 Enough said.
 Your fork is waiting.

-Garlic Mashed Sweet Potatoes
+Garlic Mashed Sweet Potatoes and Parsnips

-- 1 head garlic whole
+- 1 head garlic

-- 1/2 tbs olive oil
+- 1 tablespoon extra virgin olive oil

-- 2 tbs butter unsalted
+- 2 tablespoons butter (unsalted)

-- Salt and pepper to taste
+- salt and pepper to taste

 - Pre-heat oven to 400 degrees.

 - To roast garlic, use a sharp knife to slice off the top of the bulb to expose the top of each clove.
 (Hold it at the base/stem which keeps everything together.)
 Place garlic head on a piece of tin foil and drizzle with olive oil and a pinch of kosher salt.
 Wrap foil on top of garlic and pinch to close.
 Roast in oven for 30 minutes.
 Set aside to cool.

 - Meanwhile, place peeled parsnips and sweet potatoes in a large pot and cover with cold water.
 Bring to a boil then simmer for 15-20 minutes or until fork tender.
 Strain and add back to warm pot.

 - Use a potato smasher to start mashing the parsnips and potatoes.
 Add yogurt, milk, butter and continue mashing.

 - Push out the roasted garlic from the cloves and add to pot; mash to combine.
 Add salt and pepper to taste.
 Serve warm.